Strawberry begonia plant

 FAQ

-Is Strawberry Begonia toxic to pets?
+Is Strawberry Begonia toxic to cats and other pets?

 No, strawberry begonia (Saxifraga stolonifera) is non-toxic to pets, making it safe for homes with cats and dogs!